doki-doki-ai-edition/Mod/README.md

 # Frequently Asked Questions

+## Why does it take forever to load?

+2 Main reasons for this.
+1. An error happened and you should check your `log.txt` file in the main folder and send it in #support
+2. Hardware limitation.
+If you don't have a good enough device then it's going to take a while to respond.

+If it's a hardware limitation you should check out this project https://github.com/zeeblo/DDAE-Groq which uses an API version of the mod.

 ## Are my chats private?

 Yes.
 Your chats are completely localized on your machine, even if you turn your internet off, it'll still work.